dianeMADS/portfolio/README.md

 # B. Data Analytics
 ### B.1 Leveraging Machine Learning for Network Traffic Forecasting, July 2023
+This study showing how machine learning could be leveraged to improve accuracy in growth estimates and enable targeted network augmentation (using trends, seasonality and network patterns), received a presentation opportunity at the SCTE conference in October 2023.

 [D.P.
 Onguetou, A. Maddumabandara, J. Lee, Leveraging Machine Learning for Network Traffic Forecasting, Society of Cable Telecommunications Engineers (SCTE) Technical Forum, Fall 2023.](https://www.nctatechnicalpapers.com/Paper/2023/3580_Lee_5100_paper)
-<br> This study shows how Machine Learning could be leveraged for network traffic forecasting--what a great way to improve accuracy in growth estimates and enable targeted network automation (using trends, seasonality and network patterns.)

 ###### Abstract
 Traditional network planning relies on Compound Annual Growth Rate (CAGR).
 However, applying the same growth estimate across the entire network is not always accurate due to various factors such as economic, social, or demographic reasons.
 For example, a community with a nearby university is expected to have a different traffic behaviour during the school year compared to the summer, and a community that hosts major sports franchises exhibits higher traffic depending on regular and post-season performance.